canhta/CareCircle/backend/TYPESCRIPT_REFACTOR_PROGRESS.md

 - Refactored health-record.service.ts to use proper interfaces instead of Record<string, any> and any types
 - Created exception.interfaces.ts with ErrorDetails, HttpExceptionResponse, RequestWithUser, and other interfaces
 - Refactored global-exception.filter.ts to use proper interfaces instead of any types
+- Created interceptor.interfaces.ts with RequestWithCorrelationId, PHIAccessAuditData, and other interfaces
+- Refactored logging.interceptor.ts to use typed interfaces instead of any types
+- Created guards.interfaces.ts with UserWithRoles, AuthFailureDetails, and GuardRequest interfaces
+- Refactored roles.guard.ts to use proper interfaces instead of any types
+- Refactored transaction.interceptor.ts and added RequestWithTransaction interface
+- Refactored cache.interceptor.ts and created CacheableResponseData interface
+- Refactored timeout.interceptor.ts and created TimeoutErrorResponse interface

 ## Next Steps